 The Define Name option allows you to create a report or screen with "wildcard" formulas.
 Wildcards allow you to generate varying report or screen results, depending on how you define the wildcard.
 Examples of formulas with the Define Name option are shown below.

-How To Build It: What It Does: @CAVG(formula1,\$SP_500) Averages whatever formula you enter (formula1) for \$SP_500.
-Example : How To Build It: "IRM":formula?
+@CAVG(formula1,\$SP_500) Averages whatever formula you enter (formula1) for \$SP_500.

-How To Build It: What It Does: "IBM":formula2 Retrieves whatever formula you enter (formula2) for International Business Machines.
+"IBM":formula2 Retrieves whatever formula you enter (formula2) for International Business Machines.